Gano603/Little-Lemon/README.md

+# Little Lemon
+A Restaurant Website made as a Practice Project
+## Tool
+VS Code
+## Languages
+- HTML
+* CSS3
++ Tailwind
+- JavaScripts
+- React

+## Project was Created Via
-# React + Vite
+React + Vite

+## Use the Following Command to run the project on VS code
+`npm run dev`

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: